-Paula Patton plays Sabrina, a bride-to-be who’s getting married at her parents’ waterfront mansion on Martha’s Vineyard.
-And what a mansion it is!
-Let’s take a look…
+Paula Patton plays Sabrina in the movie Jumping the Broom, a bride-to-be who’s getting married at her parents’ waterfront mansion on Martha’s Vineyard.

 Set Decorator Brian Enman told MSN Lifestyle in an interview that the house was pretty much camera-ready when he got there.

 Angela Bassett plays Sabrina’s mom to chilly perfection.

 Mrs. Watson leads her guests into the living room:

 The tile over the range looks like stainless steel:

 The Master Bedroom:

 The Screened Porch: